William-Robert-Robertson/WildCamera/README.md

 - **Ethernet** May be used instead of WiFi for faster data download
 - **PoE** May be used to charge or power system over Ethernet cable.
 - **AI on Camera** Camera module with onboard neural network processing - e.g. Sony IMX500 Intelligent Vision Sensor with RP2040
-- **AI on Processor** Use NPU, TPU, GPU or other AI accelerators on processor to run neural networks e.g. CNNs (Convolutional Neural Networks) for image recognition, for sound recognition or for counting animals.
+- **AI on Processor** NPU, TPU, GPU or other AI accelerators on processor to run neural networks e.g. CNNs (Convolutional Neural Networks) for image recognition, for sound recognition or for counting animals.
 - **Optics** Custom optics mounted to image sensor for specialist tasks
 - **Endoscope Cameras** Tiny camera mounted on endoscope and left in situ
-- **Camera Mounts** Open source metal support designs and 3D printed hardware to accurately and reliably mount and align camera.
+- **Camera Mounts** Open source metal support designs and 3D printed hardware to accurately and reliably mount and align camera
 - **Mesh Network** Automatically form a WiFi or sub-1GHz mesh network between cameras which are in range of each other
 - **Weight Measurement** via load cell
 - **USB Camera Modules** Increased flexibility at the cost of increased power consumption
 - **ToF (Time of Flight) Sensor**
 - **Sample Collection** for example via paper roll or adhesive tape roll
-- **Thermal Imaging Camera**
 - **Auto Wake-Up** from change of scene from VD55G1 image sensor in low power (2mW) mode
 - **Automated re-baiting** of small, non-perishable bait items - for example nuts
-- **Live Local Streaming** Via WiFi, Ethernet, or sub-GHz wireless - Caution: High power usage.
+- **Live Local Streaming** Via WiFi, Ethernet, or sub-GHz wireless - Caution: High power usage
-- **Live Internet Streaming** Via free choice of mobile network and LTE - Data charges depend on network.
+- **Live Internet Streaming** Via free choice of mobile network and LTE - Data charges depend on network

 ---